-- 1 The arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means. - Witnesses, including expert witnesses, who are presented by the parties to testify to the arbitral tribunal on any issue of fact or expertise may be any individual, notwithstanding that the individual is a party to the arbitration or in any way related to a party.
-Unless otherwise directed by the arbitral tribunal, statements by witnesses, including expert witnesses, may be presented in writing and signed by them. - 3.
-At any time during the arbitral proceedings the arbitral tribunal may require the parties to produce documents, exhibits or other evidence within such a period of time as the arbitral tribunal shall determine. - 4.
+- 1. The arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means. - 2 Witnesses, including expert witnesses, who are presented by the parties to testify to the arbitral tribunal on any issue of fact or expertise may be any individual, notwithstanding that the individual is a party to the arbitration or in any way related to a party.
+Unless otherwise directed by the arbitral tribunal, statements by witnesses, including expert witnesses, may be presented in writing and signed by them.

+- 3. At any time during the arbitral proceedings the arbitral tribunal may require the parties to produce documents, exhibits or other evidence within such a period of time as the arbitral tribunal shall determine. - 4.
 The arbitral tribunal shall determine the admissibility, relevance, materiality and weight of the evidence offered.

-28. Hearings
+30. Hearings

-- 1 In the event of an oral hearing, the arbitral tribunal shall give the parties notice of the date, time and place thereof. - 2 Witnesses, including expert witnesses, may be heard under the conditions and examined in the manner set by the arbitral tribunal. - 3.
+- In the event of a hearing, the arbitral tribunal shall give the parties notice of the date and time.
+In the case of a hearing in person, the arbitral tribunal shall also give notice of the location. - 2.
+Witnesses, including expert witnesses, may be heard under the conditions and examined in the manner set by the arbitral tribunal. - 3.
 Hearings shall be held in camera unless the parties agree otherwise.
-The arbitral tribunal may require the retirement of any witness or witnesses, including expert witnesses, during the testimony of such other witnesses, except that a witness, including an expert witness, who is a party to the arbitration shall not, in principle, be asked to retire. - 4.
-The arbitral tribunal may direct that witnesses, including expert witnesses, be examined through means of telecommunication that do not require their physical presence at the hearing (such as videoconference).
+The arbitral tribunal may require the retirement of any witness or witnesses, including expert witnesses, during the testimony of such other witnesses, except that a witness, including an expert witness, who is a party to the arbitration shall not, in principle, be asked to retire.

-29. Experts Appointed by the Arbitral Tribunal
+31. Experts Appointed by the Arbitral Tribunal